 WHY DO I NEED TO HAVE URINE DRUG SCREENINGS?

 The state of Texas requires that anyone who is prescribed opioids or benzodiazepines and certain other medications must have periodic urine drug screenings.
-This will not be required every month.
-While we collect the urine for the laboratory, we have nothing to do with the billing from the lab.
+This is not required every month.
+While we collect the urine for the laboratory, we have nothing to do with the bills from the lab.
 We do not own any part of the laboratory business.
 The lab we use is in-network with all major insurance carriers and you may be required to pay a copay or pay something out-of-pocket if you have not met your deductible for the year.
 Please do NOT ask us to take care of the bill for the urine drug screenings as these bills are not issued from us.